What do you do if you’re too poor for college, yet too rich for financial aid?

 Why does this happen?

-There are a number of reasons why families are struggling to pay for tuition but the two biggest ones are rising college costs and financial aid calculations that really only look at your family’s income and not your expenses.
+There are a number of reasons why families are struggling to pay for tuition, but here are the two biggest ones:

-This is obviously a lot of money, but how families end up in the “too rich for financial aid” trap is because of the Expected Family Contribution formula.
-When students submit a Free Application For Federal Student Aid, schools calculate how much need-based financial aid a student should receive based on a family’s income, assets and more.
+A major reason that families end up in the “too rich for financial aid” trap is because of the Expected Family Contribution formula.
+When students submit a Free Application For Federal Student Aid (FAFSA), schools calculate how much need-based financial aid a student should receive based on a family’s income, assets, and more.

 As family income increases, aid declines, but this formula doesn’t consider important family expenses like saving for retirement, medical bills, or possibly the costs of saving for your siblings’ college education.